IBMStreams/streamsx.parquet/README.md

 See more details at Parquet home page: http://parquet.io/

 The Parquet toolkit allows to write data in Parquet format from streaming applications.
-The toolkit is  implemented in Java and contains ParquetSink operator in its initial version.
+The toolkit is implemented in Java and contains ParquetSink operator.

 Samples showing ParquetSink operator usages are available in a samples folder.
-The details about the installation, and configuration are about to be published soon.

 Toolkit documentation is available at: http://ibmstreams.github.io/streamsx.parquet/